jotavare/42-resources/test.md

 `lsb_release -a || cat /etc/os-release`

 ### User
 - [ ] The subject requests that a user with the login of the student being evaluated is present on the virtual machine.
-Check that it has been added and that it belongs to “sudo” and “user42” groups./
+Check that it has been added and that it belongs to “sudo” and “user42” groups.
-`getent group sudo`/
+`getent group sudo`
-`getent group user42`/
+`getent group user42`

 ### Password policy check:
 - [ ] Create new user (e.g. user42).